yuvikedari/full-stack_chatApp/README.md

 # Real-Time Chat Application

 Welcome to the **Full Stack Realtime Chat App** project, where we're building a scalable and secure real-time chat experience using the latest technologies.
-Whether you're a seasoned developer or a beginner, we invite you to contribute and be a part of this exciting journey!
+Inviting everyone to contribute and be a part of this exciting journey!

 ## Table of Contents